kendrahs/Capstone1Ecommerse/README.md

 >Log in page for user to enter username and password.
 Also a reset password link.

 Checkout-checkout.html
 >The user is brought to checkout after clicking add to card.
-This page showcases the prices of each product, the total, and
+This page showcases the prices of each product, the total, and billing info boxes.
->>>>>>> 201421d49f4f904966731e1ef808b465ef509c1f